United States presidential elections in Massachusetts: Elections from 1788-89 to 1820

 In the election of 1820, incumbent President James Monroe ran effectively unopposed, winning all twenty-two of the electoral votes of Massachusetts, and all electoral votes nationwide except one vote in New Hampshire.
 To the extent that a popular vote was held, it was primarily directed to filling the office of vice president.
+In every election from 1788-89 to 1816, Maine was a part of Massachusetts and voted with it.